jpwarren00/fuck/README.md

-# fuck an ireverent password manager
+# "fuck", an ireverent password manager

-Derived from the pwd.sh password manager, fuck adds a non-interactive mode, with clipboard integration with Macs, and flexible password store capabilities
+Derived from the pwd.sh password manager, fuck adds a non-interactive mode with clipboard integration with Macs, and more flexible password store capabilities

 # Installation